Fílmico

 Chaska Mori had returned to Perú after a decade in Spain working on documentary and other film projects.
 She decided to make a film about her family’s personal history.
 She was in the middle of gathering materials, when the phone rang late one evening: Strangers with a front loader had knocked down a wall and taken over a small plot of beachfront land she owned.

 The years-long Kafkaesque legal battle that ensued, and the family secrets that surfaced in the process, inspired El apellido comienza conmigo/The Last Name Begins with Me.
-The multimedia production incorporates film and still images, sound design, gripping storytelling, and live performance to document the personal, political, and social territories where corruption and patriarchy intersect and collide.
+The multimedia production incorporates film and still images, sound design, gripping storytelling, and live performance to document where personal, political, and social territories intersect and collide.

 El Apellido is distinctly personal in its accumulating detail.
 “I started to build this story from the images, from the audio-visual materials I had.
 I also had a lot of objects: my dad’s letters, the maps of the plot of land, lots of paperwork related to the legal battle, lots of material objects.
 I started to build the text from those objects.”